effy-yin/DD_belatedPNG/README.md

 - This script does not address `background-position: fixed`; functionality.
 - "Fixed" `<IMG/>` elements must take on `visibility:hidden`;, and thus become unclickable.
 I see no workaround other than using clear pixel GIF replacements, and that is code that I am not going to write.
 - `<INPUT type="image"/>` nodes are not supported.
 The node with the original PNG SRC must take on `visibility:hidden`;
--The "clickable elements" example boasted in this document may fail when combined with an alpha (opacity) filter.
+- The "clickable elements" example boasted in this document may fail when combined with an alpha (opacity) filter.
 I don't know of a workaround yet.
 - Testing for PNG image presence is done by Javascript string search.
 If you have a URL that doesn't end in .png, you're not in luck.
 I suppose I could add a 'force' option - let me know if you need it.